Here are our current projects we run to offer KoHubbers opportunities to help out, integrate and get an introduction to the culture here on Koh Lanta.

 Every Sunday at 4pm in Phra-Ae park

-Our partners down in Klong Nin offer an incredible experience in learning sustainable building.
+Our friends down in Klong Nin offer an incredible experience in learning sustainable building.

 Every week we get a group together from KoHub and go down for an introductory half-day.
-Talk to Nook at reception to sign up.
+Talk to reception to sign up.

 This is a half day trip we take with local fishermen to explore the mangroves and learn about the ecosystem.
 During the trip we have the opportunity to help plant sea grass.